Ali8J3/online-shop/README.md

-# This repository is going to be an Online Shop web application.
+# This repository will be an Online Shop web application.
-## The idea is to make this web app with React and crude CSS, and after I get a hold of Bootstrap or Tailwind...
-I will update the styles✨;
+## The idea is to make a web app with ReactJS and CSS libraries like Bootstrap and...✨;
-## Of course, it is not complete now but I promised myself to finish it by March 19th, 2024 🤞.
+## I know, it is not complete yet but I'm working on it 🤞
 ### If you have any comments, check my GitHub bio... ❤️